Bob Lanese, MS

 Disease Team sign-off and PRMC Review and Approval

-Effective immediately (2/4/2014) the Protocol Review and Monitoring Committee (PRMC) will not be accepting protocol submissions without Disease Team sign-offs from both institutions.
+The Protocol Review and Monitoring Committee (PRMC) will not be accepting protocol submissions without Disease Team sign-offs from both institutions.
 One of the functions of the Case CCC Clinical Trials Disease Teams is to "recommend action to PRMC for trial advocacy and priority" by providing "pre-review by experts in their field for scientific merit, prioritization, and intent to accrue patients" (Case CCC Clinical Trials Operations Manual).
 Disease Team sign-off from both hospitals has been a longstanding requirement and protocol submissions will no longer be accepted by PRMC without it.
 Please note that the overall responsibility of follow-up and obtaining sign-offs rests with the PI and the study team.
-Questions should be directed to April Firstencel, PRMC Manager, at 216.286.2294 or email@example.com.
+Questions should be directed to April Firstencel, PRMC Manager, at 216.286.2294 or firstname.lastname@example.org.

 Case CCC Protocol Templates Now Required